lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 3. Plug in the SD card into the printer
 4. Turn on the printer and wait for the firmware to finish flashing
 5. Restart the printer

+<a name="Marlin-Firmware-Update"></a>

+### Marlin Firmware Update

+<a name="Marlin-Firmware-Installation"></a>

+#### Marlin Firmware Installation

+On Sidewinder X1 and Genius printers, the mainboard's USB port used to connect the printer to a PC (e.g. to OctoPrint) is wired to a serial bus.
+This bus is also shared by both TFT and mainboard.
+The sharing of the serial bus does not allow to easily flash Marlin firmware due to collisions in the bus.

+Two possible solutions were normally adopted to allow Marlin firmware updates:

+1. Physical disconnection of the TFT serial cable so the serial bus is no more shared with the TFT.
+This solution requires to remove the cover under the chassis and possibly to loose any warrenty
+2. Use a script under Linux OS trying to lock the serial bus to the TFT

+This TFT firmware provides a third, and easy to use, solution for flashing Marlin firmware.

+In order to flash Marlin firmware, follow the steps below in the same order they are reported:

+1. Switch on the printer from the main power button (on the back of the printer)
+2. From the TFT, press on button **Menu->Settings->Connection->Disconnect**.
+A black background with a text asking to touch the screen to connect again the TFT is prompted. **DO NOT** press on the display, so the TFT will continue to be disconnected from the serial bus
+3. From the PC, open the application you usually use for flashing Marlin firmware (e.g. PrusaSlicer)
+4. Plug a USB cable from the PC to the mainboard's USB port and connect the application to the printer
+5. Follow the instructions provided by your application to flash Marlin firmware
+6. Once Marlin firmware is flashed, disconnect the application from the printer and restart the printer (switching off and on or pressing on the TFT's reset button if you have a Sidewinder X1 v4)

+<a name="Marlin-Firmware-Configuration"></a>

+#### Marlin Firmware Configuration

+After a new Marlin firmware is installed (see section [Marlin Firmware Installation](#Marlin-Firmware-Installation)), EEPROM must always be reset and the following setups have to be performed again and saved to EEPROM after completion:

+1. Reset EEPROM, from **Menu->Settings->Machine->EEPROM->Reset** button
+2. PID, from **Menu->Settings->Machine->Tuning->PID** menu
+3. Probe Offset (only for BLTouch Marlin firmware versions), from **Menu->Movement->Bed Level->P Offset** menu
+4. Bed leveling process, from **Menu->Movement->Bed Level->UBL** (or MBL) menu
+5. Save to EEPROM, from **Menu->Settings->Machine->EEPROM->Save** button

 <a name="History-of-Changes"></a>